The IFA shall mean the Institute of Financial Accountants (IFA) and its tax faculty, the Federation of Tax Advisers (FTA).

 1.7 Data Protection Act 1998

 The IFA complies with all data protection policies as stated by The Data Protection Act 1998 that ensures the provision for the regulation of the processing of information relating to individuals, including the obtaining, holding, use or disclosure of such information.
-An individual who has data collected and stored by the IFA has the right to access and view that information.
-Access to this information can only occur by abiding to the policies and procedures stated in the Data Protection Act 1998.
+An individual who has personal data collected and stored by the IFA has the right to access and view their personal data in accordance with the provisions under the Data Protection Act 1998 and subject to payment of the appropriate fee.

 A "cookie" is a piece of information that is saved to the hard drive of a user’s computer and "remembers" information about the configuration of the user’s computer.